N umber 534 Montgomery Street

 Malta in 1798, is indeed true.

-~ Michael Henry de Young was both the founder of the de Young Museum and the Publisher of The Chronicle.
+~ Michael Henry de Young really was both the founder of the de Young Museum in San

 ~ When Prue says that Tara tried to steal their powers a few weeks before,

-she is referring to the prior Charmed Role Reversal episode
+she is referring to what happened in the

 A Family Affair.

-statue from Malta, there are two less obvious references to The Maltese Falcon.
+there are two other references in the story to The Maltese Falcon.

 Irene tells Chandler that Prue is lying to him, that she really wants the locket for the sapphire supposedly inside it,